Marine arrested in Virginia, accused of murdering his mom's boyfriend

-A Marine deserter, accused of gunning down his mother’s boyfriend, was captured in Virginia on Wednesday following a tense multi-state search.
+A Marine deserter, accused of gunning down his mother’s boyfriend, was captured Wednesday in Virginia — at the scene of the alleged slaying — following a two-week, multi-state search, authorities said.

 Cpl.
-Michael Alexander Brown, 22, was safely taken into custody in Franklin County, U.S. Marshals Service spokeswoman Nikki Credic-Barrett said.
+Michael Alexander Brown, 22, was safely taken into custody at his mother's house in Hardy, Virginia, at about 8 a.m.
+ET, Franklin County Sheriff W. Q. "Bill" Overton Jr. told reporters.

+"This has been an intense manhunt for the past 18 days, covering three states," Overton said.
+"I am thankful this situation has come to a successful closure with no injury to the public or law enforcement personnel."

+Authorities did not immediately reveal how long Brown had been at that house or who might have been there when he first arrived.

 "We are thankful for the diligent efforts of the FBI, NCIS, US Marshal's office, and local authorities to apprehend Cpl.
 Michael Brown," according to a statement by 2nd Marine Logistics Group.